Updated: Current principles for the processing of user data by Kaspersky Lab security solutions and technologies can be found here.

 Kaspersky Security Network performs several important tasks: the global monitoring of suspicious activity on users computers, the instant delivery of this data (nothing confidential!) to Kaspersky Lab servers, the analysis of the information gathered and then decision making about either blocking dangerous files or adding them to an allowlist.
 To use this cloud-based service, users should have Kaspersky Lab products installed, e.g. Kaspersky Internet Security and give consent to participate in KSN.
 The reward for participation will come almost immediately, as all computers connected to KSN receive information about new threats less than a minute after the first detection of those threats.

 - Information about suspicious activity is sent from a user’s computer to the KSN cloud.
 We don’t collect files, only information about them: which file tries to perform a suspicious task, what is the source of this file, which application launched it, etc.

 - It is often impossible to decide if a file is malicious or not, basing this decision only on data from one computer.
 The picture changes when it’s possible to analyze application behavior on multiple computers and also check it against a huge database of millions of legitimate apps and files.
 Using this data and heuristics, KSN makes a preliminary verdict about a suspected file.

 - If file behavior looks malicious, KSN instantly adds it to the database of our Urgent Detection System (UDS), instantly available to all users.
-Otherwise we whitelist this file.
+Otherwise we add this file to an allowlist.

 - If another user launches this dangerous file, Kaspersky Anti-Virus will check the file using a UDS cloud-based database and instantly block it.